 - Individual interview with the Respiratory Therapy Program Selection Committee; and

-- Certification in CPR and as a C.N.A.
+- Certification in CPR.

 Additional factors that will be taken into consideration for program admission include previous health care experience and weighted GPA in specific prerequisite courses.
 A criminal background check and selected immunizations will be required upon acceptance to the program; please refer to the Program Application for specific immunization and fee information.